wjr1985/meds_tracker/README.md

 These are in no specific order

 - [ ] Finish Docker setup
-- [ ] Publish iOS Shortcuts
+- [x] Publish iOS Shortcuts
 - [ ] Handle when taken, start, or end crosses a date boundary (a.k.a. don't assume that all meds are taken, start, and end on the same day)
 - [ ] Allow customization of the columns used for date, taken, start, end, and duration
 - [ ] Code cleanup around indexes
-- [ ] User interface so that this doesn't rely only on iOS Shortcuts or a separate application calling it
+- [ ] User interface so that this doesn't rely only on iOS / macOS Shortcuts or a separate application calling it
 - [ ] Handle if unable to port forward 5151 to your local machine during authorization

 ## Contributing

 Want to contribute?
-Feel free to create a merge request [here](https://gitlab.com/wjr1985/meds_tracker_google_sheets/-/merge_requests), or report an issue [here](https://gitlab.com/wjr1985/meds_tracker_google_sheets/-/issues).
+Feel free to create a merge request [here](https://gitlab.com/wjr1985/meds_tracker/-/merge_requests), or report an issue [here](https://gitlab.com/wjr1985/meds_tracker/-/issues).
 If you contribute a merge request, you'll be listed in the README.

 ## License